cookware06/Monitoring-via-eBPF/README.md

 Reference: https://ebpf.io/

-As Hal pomeranz would say, it's a generic VM which is capable of filtering pretty much any system calls.
+As Hal pomeranz would say, it's a generic VM which is capable of filtering pretty much any system calls (not limited to).

 ![image](https://user-images.githubusercontent.com/123907103/216849000-f3353270-5d98-4dd6-b62d-587ae2526475.png)